Opinion | Does the right to protest include the right to hound someone in their home?

 In May, Montgomery County’s public employees union staged a noisy parade outside local legislator Hans Reimer’s Takoma Park house because he voted against a pay increase.
 Earlier this month, pickets assembled at the Midland, Tex., home of Bob Fu, a pastor who has helped persecuted Christians in China.
 They accused Fu of being a communist spy, apparently at the prompting of exiled Chinese billionaire Guo Wengui.

-Progressive activists who take their struggle to residential streets today may feel they are following the righteous example of such 1960s freedom activists as Dick Gregory, who in 1966 led a pro-school desegregation march to the house of Chicago Mayor Richard J. Daley.
+Progressive activists who take their struggle to residential streets today may feel they are following the righteous example of such 1960s freedom activists as Dick Gregory, who in 1966 led a pro-school-desegregation march to the house of Chicago Mayor Richard J. Daley.
 And in some cases, they are.

 They also need to know, however, about the right-wing antiabortion activists in the 1980s and 1990s who would locate abortion providers’ homes and stand outside chanting “baby killer.”